xahon/tigr/README.md

 ### How do I program with TIGR? ###

-See the [TIGR website](https://bitbucket.org/rmitton/tigr/overview) for tutorials, documentation, bug reporting, the whole shebang.

 Here's an example Hello World program.
 For more information, just read ** tigr.h ** to see the APIs available.

 ```